jijosg/jijosg.github.io/docs/index.md

 title: Welcome
 ---

+Welcome to yet another blog (YAB) 😆 I dont know if thats a thing.

-With this blog I intend to help the lonely developers gain some peace of mind by giving insights into the the different issues they might face.
+With this blog I intend to keep notes of the issues I have faced and if time permits provide detailed references and guides to new tools and technologies.
-I am working as a Software Engineer @ [Ericsson](https://www.ericsson.com/en).
-I have always been fascinated by technology and especially tools for analysing and interpreting information.
-I want to use this blog to help teach people new skills and the different issues I have faced.
-I have contributed to the opensource databricks/koalas library which has been merged to Apache Spark 3.1.0.
+What you might find here are notes related to ***Distributed Computing and Cloud development.***

+You can get in touch with me on [:fontawesome-brands-twitter:](https://twitter.com/jijo_sunny) [:fontawesome-brands-linkedin:](https://linkedin.com/in/jijo.s.george)

 I created this blog using [Mkdocs](http://mkdocs.org).

-You can find me on [:fontawesome-brands-twitter:](https://twitter.com/jijo_sunny) [:fontawesome-brands-linkedin:](https://linkedin.com/in/jijo.s.george)